VA denials for veteran migraine claims deprive vets of critical financial support for this debilitating condition.

 Vets, particularly those who suffer from migraines, can benefit from the expert knowledge of a VA-accredited attorney.

-How Does the VA Rates Migraine Headaches: Understanding the Criteria of VA Disability Ratings for Migraines
+How Does The VA Rate Migraine Headaches: Understanding The Criteria Of VA Disability Ratings For Migraines

 First, it’s useful to understand how the VA rates migraine headaches.
 A migraine headache diagnosis has a maximum VA rating of 50%, which means that a veteran suffering from migraines may be eligible for up to 50% disability benefits because of the condition.